mozilla/mozregression/index.md

 # About mozregression

-mozregression is an interactive regression range finder for Mozilla *nightly* and *inbound* builds.
+mozregression is an interactive regression range finder for Firefox and other Mozilla products.
 It uses a binary search algorithm for quickly determining a changeset range corresponding to when a problem was introduced.
-It is widely used by Mozilla developers and other community members to help find regressions.

 Currently, mozregression can work with: